threatcon/threatcon/README.md

 <br />

 <p>Hello and welcome.
-My name is Antonio Turner and I am a Senior Network Architect. </p>
+My name is Antonio Turner and I am a Senior Network Architect.
+I am currently working on auditing,</p>
-<p>I am currently working on auditing, automation and reporting tools.
-I develop tools</p>
-<p>in Ansible, PowerShell and VBA.
+<p>automation and reporting tools.
+I develop tools in Ansible, PowerShell and VBA.
 Yes, VBA.
-I work in houses that Microsoft built and</p>
+I work in houses that Microsoft</p>
-<p>they heavily rely on Microsoft Office automation.
-I have been a VBA developer for over</p>
+<p>built and they heavily rely on Microsoft Office automation.
+I have been a VBA developer for over 20 years, and I love it...</p>
-<p>20 years, and I love it, even if most people, including Microsoft don't. </p>
+<p>even if most people, including Microsoft don't.</p>

 ### :trophy: &nbsp;Certifications: